 In the U.S., over 19 million Americans suffer from substance abuse issues.
 The road to recovery is long, filled with lifelong trials and tribulations—yet many people encounter one major challenge: reentering the workforce after achieving sobriety.
-In 2012, the National Medical Library Study noted that lack of employment and career prospects were a leading cause of relapse.
+And a lack of employment and career prospects is a leading cause of relapse.

 Although reentering the workforce after treatment can be difficult, your past does not dictate your future.
 With perseverance and diligence, you have every opportunity to build a career that brings you fulfillment.
-Over the course of this guide, we’ll provide you with valuable insights and resources to drive your job search forward.
+Throughout this guide, we’ll provide you with valuable insights and resources to drive your job search forward.

 Job Search Tips For People in Recovery

-Job seekers in recovery face a number of unique challenges that can impact employment prospects and career advancement.
-If substance abuse issues affected your performance in previous roles, you might find that you have a lack of references to help with the job search.
+Job seekers in recovery face several unique challenges that can impact employment prospects and career advancement.
+If substance abuse issues affected your performance in previous roles, you might lack references to help with the job search.
 You may also encounter unconscious biases from hiring managers if your struggles with addiction are revealed during a background check.

 Despite these obstacles, achieving your long-term career goals with careful planning and diligence is more than possible.
 Taking the time to develop the right job search strategy will significantly improve the strength of your application and maximize your chances of landing the interview.
-Below, you’ll find expert tips for a successful job hunt as you continue your recovery:
+Below, you’ll find expert tips for a successful job hunt as you recover:

 Identify your career goals